QuetzSat 1

 QuetzSat 1 was built by Space Systems/Loral, and is based on the LS-1300 satellite bus.
 It is equipped with 32 Ku band transponder and at launch it had a mass of 5514 kg.
 It has a design life of fifteen years.
 QuetzSat 1 is part of the SES satellite fleet.

 Launch

 QuetzSat 1 was launched by International Launch Services using a Proton-M carrier rocket with a Briz-M upper stage from site 200 of the Baikonur Cosmodrome in Kazakhstan, at 18:32 UTC on 29 September 2011.
-The launch successfully placed QuetzSat 1 into a geosynchronous transfer orbit, making it the 49th comsat of the SES S. A. satellite fleet.
+The launch successfully placed QuetzSat 1 into a geosynchronous transfer orbit, making it the 49th comsat of the SES satellite fleet.